Trace Systoles and Sink Constant: Sink Constant

-This suggests that the optimal constant in the general case is much more difficult to compute, and the natural generalization of previous results is false.
-But adapting the previous proof, we can see that there are certain cases of geometrical significance that can be studied with similar methods.
+This suggests that the naive generalization of previous results is false, and the optimal constant in the general case could be much more difficult to obtain.
+But nonetheless, we can adapt the proof of Theorem \ref{thm:sinkreal} and see that there are certain cases of geometrical significance that can be studied with similar methods.
 In particular, we will consider the following set of parameters :

 \begin{Definition} Let $\Um \in U$.
 A Markoff map $\phi \in {\bf \Phi}_{\Um}$ is said to be \emph{positive} if $\rm{Im} (\phi) \subset \R_+$.
 We denote by ${\bf \Phi}_{\Um}^{\geq 0}$ the set of positive Markoff maps. \end{Definition}